obumax/gen-secure-password-bot/README.md

 MIT License

-Copyright (c) 2025 Maxim Obukhov https://github.com/obumax
+Copyright (c) 2025 Maksim Obukhov https://github.com/obumax

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal